AceDataCloud/SunoAPI/docs/suno_lyrics_generation_api_integration_guide.md

 If you want to customize song generation but don't want to write the lyrics yourself, you can use the lyrics generation API provided by AceDataCloud to generate lyrics through a prompt.
 The API is the [Suno Lyrics Generation API](https://platform.acedata.cloud/documents/514d82dc-f7ab-4638-9f21-8b9275916b08).

-This API has only one input parameter, which is `prompt`.
+The main input parameter for this API is `prompt`, with an optional `model` (default is chirp-v3).
 An example of how to fill it out is as follows:

 ![](https://cdn.acedata.cloud/p53wtj.png)